Israel Standard Time: Daylight saving time

 Israel observes daylight saving time, locally called Israel Summer Time (שעון קיץ She'on Kayits, sometimes abbreviated in English as IDT).

 Since July 2013, IDT begins on the Friday before the last Sunday of March, and ends on the last Sunday of October.

 Issues

 Due to the differing time policies between the Israeli government and the Palestinian Authority, time zones can change unexpectedly for residents as they travel.
 Israelis and Palestinians have reported sudden time changes that lead to scheduling errors and conflicts, as well as phones that change the time unexpectedly.
 In some cases, phones in the same area will show different times depending on whether the phone number is Israeli or Palestinian.
-Both authorities have at times changed the onset of daylight savings time or standard (winter) time at short notice, exacerbating the issue.
+Both authorities have at times changed the onset of daylight saving time or standard (winter) time at short notice, exacerbating the issue.

 As mentioned above, there are also issues that arise from Israel's unusual Friday/Saturday weekend when changing to summer time.
 Israel changes its clocks on Thursday night/Friday morning, in time for the start of the weekend, while the Palestinian Authority changes its clocks on the Sunday night.